A Simple and Approximately Optimal Mechanism for an Additive Buyer: Revenue Bounds for Multiple Buyers

 Theorem \ref{thm:amplification} then follows from Propositions \ref{manyTail} and \ref{manyCore}, together with Lemma \ref{lem:easy}.
 We now show how to prove Theorem \ref{thm:manySRev} using Theorem \ref{thm:amplification}.

-\begin{proof}[Proof (of Theorem \ref{thm:manySRev})] By Lemma~\ref{thm:HN}, we may apply Theorem~\ref{thm:amplification} starting with $a = m$.
+\begin{proof}[Proof of Theorem \ref{thm:manySRev}] The goal is to iteratively apply Theorem~\ref{thm:amplification} starting with $a = m$ (which is a valid hypothesis, by Lemma~\ref{thm:HN}), until we can apply it once with $a \leq 4$.

+So let us start with an application of Theorem~\ref{thm:amplification} from $a=m$.
 This yields a bound of the form $a'n \SRev(D) \geq \Rev(D)$ for some new $a'$.
-We can then apply Theorem~\ref{thm:amplification} again, taking $a$ to be this new value $a'$.
-We can iteratively apply Theorem~\ref{thm:amplification} over and over until we either reach a fixed point (with respect to the value of $a$) or reach $a = 1$.
-One can verify that, for all $n \geq 2$, no $a \geq 4$ is a fixed point and that the function $f(a) = (2 + 2e^{1/a} + \ln a + \ln n)/n$ is continuous.
-Therefore, we can always iterate until $a \leq 4$ and then apply Theorem~\ref{thm:amplification} with $a=4$, yielding the desired bound. \end{proof}
+First, perhaps already $a' \leq 4$.
+If not, we can then apply Theorem~\ref{thm:amplification} again, taking $a$ to be this new value $a'$.
+We can iteratively apply Theorem~\ref{thm:amplification} until we reach $a \leq 4$.
+One can verify that, for all $n \geq 2$, $a \geq 4$, the function $f(a) = (2 + 2e^{1/a} + \ln a + \ln n)/n$ satisfies $f(a) < a - 1$.
+Therefore, $mn-4$ iterations suffice to get $a \leq 4$.
+Once the hypothesis holds with some $a \leq 4$, we can apply Theorem~\ref{thm:amplification} one final time to conclude Theorem~\ref{thm:manySRev}. \end{proof}